bigenergy/fastpipes/README.md

 - **Item Transport Animation**: Rotating items visible in pipes
 - **Fluid Visualization**: Animated fluid levels in pipes
 - **Attachment Rendering**: Full 3D representation of all attachments

+### Config
+All pipes can be fully customized in the config.